-If you miss critical information, you could end up not paying an employee correctly or hiring someone who lacks an essential skill needed for performing the job.
+If you miss critical information, you could end up paying an employee incorrectly, and thus foster employee discontent and unhappiness.
+Or you could inadvertently hire an employee who lacks an essential skill needed for performing the job.

 Certain activities will help you create a successful job analysis.
 The job analysis may include the following activities:

-If you're asked to list your current responsibilities for a job analysis, be thorough.
-Don't just say “produce monthly reports.”
-Say, “gather the data from six different departments, check the data for accuracy using a custom designed Access tool that I created and maintain, and etc, etc, etc.” If you leave off the details, they may think that your report is generated by a button that you push once a month to produce.
+If you're asked to list your current responsibilities for job analysis, be thorough with the information you provide.
+Don't just say you “produce monthly reports.”
+Say, that you “gather the data from six different departments, check the data for accuracy using a custom-designed Access tool that I created and maintain, and etc, etc, etc.” If you leave off the details, they may think that your report is generated by a button that you push once a month to produce.

-Make certain that you have described your daily duties in sufficient detail so that your organization is able to hire a qualified new employee who has the capacity to do the job.
+Make certain that you have described your daily duties in sufficient detail so that your organization is able to hire a qualified new employee who has the capacity to do the job correctly.

 You can find sample job descriptions by searching for “[Job Title] Sample Description” or you can look at job postings for positions companies are currently hiring.
 You can also look at LinkedIn to see how people describe their accomplishments in a job.

-You can also see the job descriptions that are listed on such sites as Salary.com.
-All of this searching can help you figure out how to word the job analysis and help remind you of tasks and responsibilities that you may have forgotten.
+You can also see the job descriptions that are listed on such sites as Salary.com or Payscale.com.
+All of this searching can help you figure out how to word the job analysis and help remind you of the tasks and responsibilities that you may have forgotten.